Gateway_horizontal_notag_reversed

 Richard Melick's primary research and writing interests are biblical hermeneutics, Greek grammar and exegesis, and biblical theology.
 Major writings include Philippians, Colossians, Philemon in the New American Commentary series, of which he is a New Testament editor.
 He is currently writing Philippians in the Christian Standard Bible Commentary series, of which he also serves as a New Testament editor, and 1-2 Peter and Jude in the Lexham Biblical Theology Commentary Series.
 Additionally, Melick is author of Called to Be Holy: Growing in the Likeness of Jesus, and co-author along with his wife, Shera, of Teaching that Transforms: Facilitating Life Change through Adult Bible Teaching

-He contributed to a number of works including the Worldview Bible Encyclopedia, In Defense of the Bible, A Theology of Family Ministry, The Glory of God, Bible Versions and Translations and many more.
+He contributed to a number of works including the Worldview Bible Encyclopedia, In Defense of the Bible, A Theology of Family Ministry, The Glory of God, Bible Versions and Translations, the Handbook of Contemporary Preaching and many more.

 Melick-circle